appsinacup/godot-rapier-physics-docs/docs/documentation/project-settings.md

 There are some options which can be configured for the Rapier library that change the physics simulation for the whole project.
 These can be accessed from **Project Settings** -> **Physics** -> **Rapier**:

 ![settings](/img/project-settings/settings.png)

+There are also 2 presets available, one for **Performance** and one for **Stability**.
+They both set some settings that improve one or the other.

 ## Solver